 My week in Ibiza was an amazing escape from reality.
 Being a travel blogger and writer, at times I felt like I need to be ‘seeing’ and ‘doing’ more than just drinking a cocktail by the pool.
 But actually, it was a refreshing change from most of my trips.
 For once, I didn’t feel the pressure to see every inch of a city and dig my teeth into the culture.
 I simply went with the flow and took things at a slow pace.
 I don’t think I can remember a week where I have used my phone, social media accounts and emails less, but it felt bloody good.
 My week in Ibiza made me realise that you can travel the world’s most exotic destinations and stay in the most luxurious hotels, but never underestimate the amazing-ness of a week with your best friend filled with sun, sea, sand and serious tunes!

 What did you think of my Ibiza post?
-Are you going to Ibiza this summer too?
+Can travel bloggers still go on holiday?
 Perhaps you are a blogger too and have experienced something similar?
 If you enjoyed my post, I’d love to hear from you!
 So please comment in the box below.
 I reply to all comments, Thanks!
 Jess x